Fire Safety Order 2005

 Fire Risk Assessment

 Carrying out an assessment of the fire risks within the business premises is a key part of the 'responsible person's' role.
-Acting on findings will help to reduce risks, ensure compliance with legislation and could save lives.
+It’s about understanding the potential risks, then improving your fire safety precautions to keep people safe.

 Recording Evidence of premises maintenance and staff training